microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 ![Scan completing and LEDs turning off](images/Scan_completing_and_LEDs_turning_off.gif)

-Once the scan completes and the STAT2 LED turns off on each RN4678 Bluetooth Click, then when the Cap Touch Click is pressed on the door module, the AdaFruit NeoPixel will flash on the desk module.
+Once the scan completes and the STAT2 LED turns off on each RN4678 Bluetooth Click, whenever the Cap Touch Click is pressed on the door module the AdaFruit NeoPixel will flash on the desk module.

 *Cap Touch Click being pressed and the AdaFruit NeoPixel flashing*